-Dr. Wagner is a German cultural and literary historian focusing on nineteenth- and twentieth-century Germany with a research emphasis on resistance literature, particularly resistance to National Socialism.
-Other interests include German popular culture, foreign language acquisition, and the implementation of drama pedagogy into the foreign language classroom.
+Susanne is a cultural and literary historian focusing on 19th-/20st century Germany with a research emphasis on resistance literature, particularly resistance to National Socialism, and a passion for foreign language acquisition and drama pedagogy.

-Dr. Wagner is a 2012 recipient of the "AATG/Goethe-Institut Certificate of Merit" for outstanding achievement in furthering the teaching of German in schools in the United States.
-She is only one of ten recipients nation-wide of the 2010 TraiNDaF II, the Transatlantisches interkulturelles Nachwuchsförderungsprogramm Deutsch als Fremdsprache II leadership program; and she received the UALR Distinguished Teaching Medal in 2010.
+Susanne is a 2012 recipient of the "AATG/Goethe Institut Certificate of Merit" for outstanding achievement in furthering the teaching of German in schools in the United States and one of ten recipients of the 2010 TraiNDaF II (Transatlantisches interkulturelles Nachwuchsförderungsprogramm Deutsch als Fremdsprache II) leadership program, supported through a generous grant from the Federal Republic of Germany.

 Susanne is the German program director, the advisor of the German club, and the organizer of the 25th Anniversary of the Fall of the Wall Campus Campaign.

 Prior to joining the UST faculty, she held teaching positions at the University of Arkansas Little Rock, Agnes Scott College, and The Citadel.